 Green Dot Corporation is a technology-centric, pro-consumer bank holding company with a mission to reinvent personal banking for the masses.
-We believe that we are the largest provider of prepaid debit card products and prepaid card reloading services in the United States, as well as a leader in mobile banking with our GoBank mobile bank account offering.
+We believe that we are the largest provider of prepaid debit card products and prepaid card reloading services in the United States, as well as a leader in mobile banking with our GoBank mobile bank account offering, an innovative checking account developed for use via smartphones and other mobile devices.
 Our products are available to consumers at more than 90,000 retailers nationwide, online and via the leading app stores.
-Our products and services include Green Dot-branded and co-branded GPR cards, Visa-branded gift cards, reload services through our Green Dot Network, using our MoneyPak product or through retailers' specially-enabled POS devices, and GoBank, an innovative checking account developed for distribution and use via smartphones and other mobile devices.
+Our products and services include Green Dot-branded and co-branded GPR cards, Visa-branded gift cards, reload services through our Green Dot Network, through retailers' specially-enabled POS devices or using our MoneyPak product, and GoBank.